JerryWestrick/KnowledgeEngineer_xxx/README.md

 # A Different Approach
 The previous solutions had one thing in common.
 They are general solutions to be applied to any problem irrelevant of the domain of the problem.

-In IT we have long known that the more domain knowledge you put into your solution the better and more elegant you can make the solution.
+In IT, we have long known that the more domain knowledge you put into your solution the better and more elegant you can make the solution.
 So let us do that here...

 But let's start from the beginning...